 Then, we set $A_0$ as a free parameter, meaning that the plateau in the USR region is allowed to be slightly inclined.
 In this three-parameter case, the joint posterior distribution of $\phi_0$ and $\sigma$ becomes broader, and the posterior distribution of $A_0$ peaks at $-2.197\times10^{-4}$, as can be seen in Fig. \ref{fig2}.
 This feature indicates that a small positively sloped plateau on the background inflaton potential is preferred.
 Moreover, we find that some parameter spaces actually overproduce PBHs in certain mass region, as illustrated in Fig. \ref{fig3}.
-Thus, we further show the allowed parameter regions in Fig. \ref{fig4}, which satisfy both the SIGW and PBH constraints.
-At last, we plot the SIGW spectrum in Fig. \ref{fig5}, and find that the SIGW spectrum not only accounts for the SGWB, but is also detectable by the next-generation GW detectors.
+Thus, we further show the allowed parameter spaces in Fig. \ref{fig4}, which satisfy both the SIGW and PBH constraints.
+At last, we plot the SIGW spectrum in Fig. \ref{fig5} and find that the SIGWs not only account for the SGWB, but are also detectable by the next-generation GW detectors.

 Finally, we investigate the case with the impact of SMBHBs.
-We perform the full five-parameter Bayesian analysis, provide their posterior distributions in Figs. \ref{fig6} and \ref{fig7}, and calculate the Bayes factors between different models in Eqs. \eqref{B23}--\eqref{B3S}.
+We perform the full five-parameter Bayesian analysis, provide their posterior distributions in Figs. \ref{fig6} and \ref{fig7}, and calculate the Bayes factors between different models in Eqs. \eqref{B23}--\eqref{B5S}.
 The Bayes factors indicate that the NANOGrav 15-year data set show preference for the two-parameter model, but this may be an artifact of fixing $A_0=0$.
-Hence, we can only confidently claim that the three-parameter model is better than the five-parameter model.
-However, all the two-, three-, and five-parameter models are significantly favored in Bayesian analysis than the SMBHB-only model.
+Hence, we can only confidently claim that all the two-, three-, and five-parameter models are significantly favored in Bayesian analysis than the SMBHB-only model.